 This section of the SWMP sets forth the ADOT plan to implement and document enforcement responses to violations of permit conditions, including the escalation process when needed for more problematic cases.
 ADOT has developed a Stormwater Enforcement Response Plan (ERP) to meet the requirements listed in Part 4.3.A of the MS4 Permit.
-The ERP can be viewed at https://azdot.gov/business/environmental-planning/water-resources/manuals-and-agreements-water-resources.
+The ERP can be viewed at Manuals and Agreements - Water Resources | Department of Transportation.
 The ERP is reviewed annually for needed updates as a part of the annual SWMP evaluation.
-ADOT Water Resources personnel track instances of non-compliance statewide in coordination with Districts and ADOT's Hazmat Response Team through the use of online forms as described in Section 4.6, Illicit Discharge Detection and Elimination.
-This process is anticipated to be transitioned to the Stormwater GIS program over the next few years.
+ADOT Water Resources personnel track instances of non-compliance statewide in coordination with Districts and ADOT's Hazmat Response Team through the use of online forms as described in Section 4.6, Illicit Discharge Detection and Elimination (IDDE).
+This process is currently being transitioned to the Stormwater GIS program.